 - What happens if the other person doesn't follow an agreement?

-- Checklist of information to include in an affidavit or bring to court
+- What to include in an affidavit or bring to court

 - How do you write an affidavit?